sabnzbd/sabnzbd/main/interfaces/Plush/README.txt

 =========
 WISH LIST
 * IE7 compatibility (it's sorta close!)
-* Drag & Drop Queue
-* AJAX NZB upload

 ========================
 KNOWN BUGS + RESOLUTIONS

 * Post-Processing [-/R/U/D] options in the Queue keep closing / are not saving ( ! )
+* (or) The Queue snaps back when I am dragging & dropping!
 --- This can happen every time the Queue refreshes or is updated
 --- Try quickly performing the action, or slow down the refresh rate, or practice on your timing